slothsoft/screeps-script/README.md

 - make links useful
 - don't switch to roles where you missing parts
 - remove console entries after a while
+- 🛑 refactor init() system as to not run into NPE as much
+- creeps are displayed even if they are not on map
+- finish explorer
+-  🛑 role info is not correct "x/y" not working
+-  🛑 role info x/y is overriden
+- if there is no spawn in base, use different base